 The Auditing and Assurance SIG meets on an annual basis immediately prior to the AFAANZ Annual Meeting to undertake the above activities.

-- 13.00 Update from the Auditing Standards Committee
+2.50pm – Updates from Auditing Standards Committee and Auditing Standard Setters

 MEMBERSHIP & FEES

 To become a member of the Auditing and Assurance SIG you will first need to become a member of AFAANZ.
 The fee for AFAANZ membership is AU$115.50 including GST for applicants residing in Australia and AU$105 for applicants residing outside Australia.
 Note that membership is based on a calendar year.